thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 For further insights into the Actor model, you can refer to the provided [link](https://en.wikipedia.org/wiki/Actor_model).

+#### Message dispatcher service

+The Message dispatcher service is another core component of TBMQ's architecture, responsible for managing the flow of messages between publisher clients and Kafka, ensuring safe processing, persistence, and efficient delivery to the appropriate subscribers.

+The primary role of the Message dispatcher service begins once the message from the publisher is received via the Actor system.
+The service takes this message and publishes it to Kafka, ensuring that it is durably stored for safe processing and persistence.
+This step guarantees that messages are not lost, even in the event of node failures or temporary disconnections, making Kafka a reliable backbone for handling high volumes of MQTT traffic.

+Once Kafka confirms the message is stored, the Message dispatcher service retrieves the message and leverages the [Subscription Trie](#subscriptions-trie) to analyze which subscribers are eligible to receive it.
+After identifying the appropriate subscribers, the Message dispatcher service determines how to handle the message based on the type of subscriber:

+* [Device Non-Persistent Client](#non-persistent-client): The message can be immediately delivered to the client.
+* [Device Persistent Client](#persistent-device-client): The message is published to Device clients Kafka topic and later stored in Redis.
+* [Application Persistent Client](#persistent-application-client): The message is published to dedicated Application Kafka topic.

+Once the appropriate handling route is determined and done for each subscriber, the message is passed to Netty, which manages the actual network transmission, ensuring the message is delivered to the appropriate clients.

+#### Subscriptions Trie

+The Trie data structure is highly efficient for fast lookups due to its hierarchical organization and prefix-based matching.
+It allows for quick identification of matching topics by storing common prefixes only once, which minimizes search space and reduces memory usage
+Its predictable time complexity, which depends on the length of the topic rather than the number of topics, ensures consistent and fast lookups even in large-scale environments with millions of subscriptions.

+Within TBMQ, all client subscriptions are consumed from a Kafka topic and stored in a Trie data structure in the memory.
+The Trie organizes the topic filters hierarchically, with each node representing a level in the topic filter.

+When a _PUBLISH_ message is read from Kafka, the broker needs to identify all clients with relevant subscriptions for the topic name of the published message to ensure they receive the message.
+The Trie data structure enables efficient retrieval of client subscriptions based on the topic name.
+Once the relevant subscriptions are identified, a copy of the message is forwarded to each respective client.

+This approach ensures high-performance message processing as it allows for quick and precise determination of the clients that need to receive a specific message.
+However, it is worth noting that this method requires increased memory consumption by the broker due to the storage of the Trie data structure.

+For more detailed information on the Trie data structure, you can refer to the provided [link](https://en.wikipedia.org/wiki/Trie).

 ### Standalone vs cluster mode

 TBMQ is designed to be horizontally scalable, allowing for the addition of new broker nodes to the cluster automatically.